 The biggest improvement, however, is battery life.
-I’d never owned a laptop that’s reliably lasted more than 4-5 hours, which meant always carrying the power adapter if I planned to work for more than half a day.
-On long travel days or any other time I couldn’t find a socket, the laptop always decided it was done before I was.
+I’d never owned a laptop that’s consistently lasted more than 4-5 hours, which meant always carrying the power adapter if I planned to work for longer than that On lengthy travel days or any other time I couldn’t find a socket, the laptop always decided it was done before I was.

 The Yoga gets double that easily.
 I’ll regularly work for eight hours and still have 20%+ charge left when I’m ready to stop.
 That’s already been a game-changer in terms of where and when I get work done.
 If you need me, I’ll be writing my next article under a tree in the park.